The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: Introduction.

 Housing markets are a classic model in economics where agents are initially endowed with one unit of an indivisible good, called a \emph{house}, and agents may trade their houses according to their preferences without using monetary transfers.
 In such markets, trading results in a reallocation of houses in a way that each agent ends up with exactly one house.
 Motivation for studying housing markets comes from applications such as kidney exchange~\cite{roth-sonmez-unver-2004,biro-kidney-exchange-survey,biroetal2021} and on-campus housing~\cite{adbulkadiroglu-sonmez}.

 In their seminal work Shapley and Scarf~\cite{shapley-scarf-1974} examined housing markets where agents' preferences are weak orders.
 They proved that such markets always admit a \emph{core} allocation, that is, an allocation where no coalition of agents can strictly improve their situation by trading only among themselves.
 They also described the Top Trading Cycles (TTC) algorithm, proposed by David Gale, and proved that the set of allocations that can be obtained through the TTC algorithm coincides with the set of competitive allocations; hence the TTC always produces an allocation in the core.
-When preferences are strict, the TTC produces the unique allocation in the \emph{strict core}, that is, an allocation where no coalition of agents can weakly improve their situation by trading among themselves~\cite{roth-postlewaite}.
+When preferences are strict, the TTC produces the unique allocation in the \emph{strict core}, that is, an allocation where no coalition of agents can weakly improve their situation (with at least one agent strictly improving) by trading among themselves~\cite{roth-postlewaite}.
+Although the strict core has some very appealing properties from a mathematical viewpoint (above all, that for strict preferences it contains a unique allocation that is easy to compute), there are arguments why the core is a more interesting solution concept.
+First, if we allow indifference between houses to appear in the preferences, then the strict core can be empty.
+Second, decision-makers in a real-world application have to deal with various constraints and optimization goals that may not be represented in the preferences.
+In kidney exchange programs such constraints can arise due to ethical issues~\cite{Chow-KE-ethics}, logistical considerations (e.g., limit on the length of the exchange cycles), and several optimization criteria that can improve the accessibility and long term success of the programs (e.g., prioritization of highly sensitized patients, or keeping donors with blood type O for recipients with blood type O in order to avoid the accumulation of hard-to-match patients); see \cite{biroetal2021} for a survey on European practices.
+Thus, having a wider range of possible solutions to choose from is often preferable.